-FOR SCHOOL CHILDREN
+9 FOR SCHOOL CHILDREN

-- guaranteeing the right to a high-quality, free and appropriate public education to all students; - rigorous enforcement of civil rights laws, including desegregation activities, Patsy Mink Title IX Act regulations, and programs for American Indians/ Alaska Natives, through full funding and appropriate administration actions and reporting requirements; - federal programs that provide public school educators with resources and materials to combat the influence of hate groups; - provision of federal funds to school districts for the education of children of undocumented workers, immigrants, refugees, and members of the diplomatic community; - legislation that clarifies the implementation of Section 504 of the Vocational Rehabilitation Act in the public schools, including appropriate use of 504 plans versus Individualized Education Programs; - revision of the Elementary and Secondary Education Act (ESEA) to protect the privacy of student information by requiring specific parental or legal guardian consent before releasing student information to military recruiters; - protection of First Amendment rights for all people, including students, with the right to engage in robust and responsible discussion of issues in school-sponsored student media;

-- federal programs that provide information to students to improve understanding about different 1 2 sexual orientations and gender identity; - federal funds to expand the capacity of the Department of Education Office of Civil Rights to engage in rigorous investigation and enforcement of Title VI complaints to expand resource equity for all students; - federal programs that provide public school educators with the resources and materials to implement professional development for all staff on conflict resolution and restorative practices.
+- guaranteeing the right to a high quality, free and appropriate public education to all students; - 13 • rigorous enforcement of civil rights laws, including desegregation activities, Patsy Mink Title IX Act regulations, and programs 14 for American Indians/Alaska Natives, through full funding and appropriate administration actions and reporting requirements; - federal programs that provide public school educators with resources and materials to combat the influence of hate groups; - provision of federal funds to school districts for the education of children of undocumented workers, immigrants, refugees, and members of the diplomatic community; - legislation that forbids using funds appropriated to any nation to assist or support the detention, interrogation, abuse, or ill-treatment of children in violation of international humanitarian law; - 20 • legislation that clarifies the implementation of Section 504 of the Vocational Rehabilitation Act in the public schools, including 21 appropriate use of 504 plans versus Individualized Education Programs; - 22 • revision of the Elementary and Secondary Education Act (ESEA) to protect the privacy of student information by requiring 23 specific parental or legal guardian consent before releasing student information to military recruiters; - protection of First Amendment rights for all people, including students, with the right to engage in robust and responsible discussion of issues in school-sponsored student media; - federal programs that provide information to students to improve understanding about different sexual orientations and gender - federal funds to expand the capacity of the U.S. Department of Education, Office of Civil Rights, to engage in rigorous investigation and enforcement of Title VI complaints to expand resource equity for all students; - · federal programs that provide public school educators with the resources and materials to implement professional development for all staff on conflict resolution and restorative practices.

-- any governmental attempts to resegregate public schools; - efforts to restrict or end federal court jurisdiction in civil rights matters, including restrictions 12 13 on the use of busing as an available option to achieve desegregation; - infringement of the principles of religious freedom through the introduction of sectarian practices in the public schools; - 16 use of economic hardship as grounds to cease implementation of programs designed to achieve racial integration and/or educational equity; 17 - federal legislation that denies children's access to public education or health care based on their citizenship status or documentation; - reducing or denying families government assistance benefits based on their child's school attendance.
+- any governmental attempts to resegregate public schools; - efforts to restrict or end federal court jurisdiction in civil rights matters, including restrictions on the use of busing as an available option to achieve desegregation; - infringement of the principles of religious freedom through the introduction of sectarian practices in the public schools; - 38 · use of economic hardship as grounds to cease implementation of programs designed to achieve racial integration and/or 39 educational equity; - federal legislation that denies children access to public education or health care based on their citizenship status or documentation; - reducing or denying families government assistance benefits based on their child's school attendance.

-FOR THE GENERAL PUBLIC
+44 FOR THE GENERAL PUBLIC

-Equal Rights, Non-Discrimination, and Protection from Violence
+Equal Rights, Non-Discrimination, and Protection from Violence 46